 11. Allow a credit check

 Some insurers will ask to run a credit check on you.
 An excellent credit rating can get you better rates.
+You can check your credit score for free:

 12. Other ways to lower your home insurance premium include: